lakeholdings/epod-guide/README.md

 Epic Print on Demand is a Print On Demand Platform to offer Epic Print products for sale.

+if you are looking for our catalog guide [click here](./docs/catalog-guilde.md)

 ## Signup up

 The fist step in using EPOD is going to be signing up for a Merchant Account.
 Visit [internal.epicprint.dev/app/merchant](https://internal.epicprint.dev/app/merchant) and click "create an account".
 Or sign in if you already have a merchant account.